kivan117/juicin64/README.md

 The game requires EEPROM4k enabled.
 EverDrive cartridges should automatically detect this based on the binary header.
 If it does not, you can edit the save_db.txt file to enable it.
 For the 64Drive, you'll need to enable it yourself via the menu I believe.

-For emulation, you'll need a low level emulator such as CEN64.
-Don't forget to specify EEPROM4k.
-Even on recent computers, low level emulation is still typically slower than playing on real hardware.
+For emulation, you'll need an emulator that supports libdragon games.
+Recent builds of mupen64plus will work.
+If all else fails, you can run it in CEN64 or MAME but they're less than full speed even on good modern computers.

 ### Technical Difficulties